Skip to Main Content

 This treatise provides an in-depth look at the legal issues that impact the sports industry.
 Major topics covered include torts, contracts, labor and employment law, intellectual property law, gender discrimination, athletes with disabilities, drug testing, and sports agents.

-Handbook on International Sports Law 2nd ed.
-(Edited by James A.R.
-Nafziger, 2022)
+Handbook on International Sports Law, 2nd ed.
+(James A.R.
+Nafziger & Ryan Gauthier eds., 2022)

 This book offers an overview of the sports law field.
 Individual chapters address topics including contract drafting and negotiation, collective bargaining agreements, intellectual property matters, drug testing and use, antitrust issues, and sports betting.
-The previous, 2nd, edition is also available in ebook format.
+It is also available on HeinOnline (available on campus or remotely with ASURITE).

-The Oxford Handbook of American Sports Law (Michael A. McCann and Glenn M. Wong, 2018)
+The Oxford Handbook of American Sports Law (Michael A. McCann & Glenn M. Wong, 2018)

 In this book, leading scholars explore controversies in American sports law.